 4. Bannerghatta National Park: A Biological Reserve

-Any nature lover, who has a keen interest in wildlife, will surely enjoy a visit to the Bannerghatta National Park, a rich natural biological reserve that works towards conservation of wildlife.
-Established in 1970, this national park in Bangalore also features a zoo, the pet corner, Bannerghatta Biological Park, a snake house, a butterfly enclosure and a safari park.
+Any nature lover, who has a keen interest in wildlife, will surely enjoy a visit to the Bannerghatta National Park, a rich natural biological reserve that works towards the conservation of wildlife.
+Established in 1970, this national park in Bangalore also features a zoo, the pet corner, Bannerghatta Biological Park, a snake house, a butterfly enclosure, and a safari park.

-Spread over an area of around 104.27 sq. kms, Bannerghatta national park is home to vibrant species of butterflies and around 101 species of birds.
+Spread over an area of around 104.27 sq. km, Bannerghatta national park is home to vibrant species of butterflies and around 101 species of birds.
 The country’s first biological park to have a fenced forested elephant sanctuary, it houses several elephants and other animals like sloths, Bengal tigers, etc., rescued from circuses.
 There is also a restaurant, a souvenir shop, and a toy train to tour the park.
 A popular activity to pursue here, the jungle safari allows you to get a close-up view of the wildlife here.
 All of this is available to the public for nominal prices.

 Location: Bannerghatta Road, Bangalore